-The rattling bonnet reverberates in tune to the tired, sluggish, loudly bellowing old engine straining to clamber up the narrow pass heading away from the Corsican coastline.
-The driver’s seat shakes and trembles.
-Reach for the tall gear lever.
-The long wand is stirred around looking for a gear, any gear.
+A trembling driver’s seat.
+Rattling dashboard.
+Bouncing suspension.
+Gruff, labouring engine.
+Stretch for the tall gear lever.
+The long wand is stirred around looking for a gear.
+Any gear.
 Loud grinding as the gearbox refuses to comply.

-Pump the clutch and try again and the grating transmission resentfully allows the coupling.
-Painfully slow progress resumes up the hill.
-A thought as to whether this load of gravel is larger than normal.
+Pump the clutch and try again.
+The grating transmission resentfully allows the coupling.
+Painfully slow progress is resumed up the hill.
+A thought as to whether this particular load of gravel is larger than normal.
 Elbow on the windowsill and three fingers loosely on the large, thin-rimmed steering wheel.

 The old diesel growls, surges and grumbles.
 The gear lever trembles and the transmission whines away obtrusively.
 All sounds normal.
-The hand comes off the gear stick and blindly searches for the lunch tin on the adjacent bench seat and finds the last of the sandwich.
+The hand comes off the gear stick and blindly searches for the lunch tin on the adjacent, faux-leather bench seat and finds the last of the sandwich.

 Dust particles hang motionlessly caught by the sunbeam piercing through the cab and striking the lifeless speedometer.
 The fuel gauge needle swings languidly showing alternatively half full and nearly empty, depending on the undulations in the road.

 A glance in the door mirror.
 A train of impatient cars snakes behind through a murky cloud of diesel smoke and engine roar.
 Another rusty fragment of yellow paint flakes off the load bin and wafts to freedom.